DKeen0123/CV/README.md

 ### Strategy and Planning

 I enjoy laying the foundations for long-term plans.
-In my role at Wirex, I laid out an began to execute my own plan for the site architecture - writing extensive content briefs and contingencies for a rapidly moving market so that that adaptation was swift and easy.
+In my role at Wirex, I laid out and began to execute my own plan for the site architecture - writing extensive content briefs and contingencies for a rapidly moving market so that that adaptation was swift and easy.

+I left the company with a content plan for over 200 pages, and extensive documentation on how to optimise for searchability on these articles.